-on august 11, 1985, the original broadway production of the musical “dreamgirls” closed after over 1500 performances. the six-time tony award winning musical was such a phenomenon that nearly everyone involved became stars in their own right. one of those people and probably the most unsung, is the late great choreographer, michael peters.
+on august 11, 1985, the original broadway production of the musical “dreamgirls” closed after over 1500 performances. the six-time tony award-winning musical was such a phenomenon that nearly everyone involved became stars in their own right. one of those people and probably the most unsung, is the late great choreographer & director, michael peters.

-on december 20, 1981, “dreamgirls” opened on broadway at the omperial theatre. the musical had predominantly black cast and was an instant smash. it would then be nominated for 13 tony awards, winning six, including best choreography.
+on december 20, 1981, “dreamgirls” opened on broadway at the omperial theatre. the predominantly black musical was an instant smash and made loretta divine. jennifer holiday and sheryl lee ralph household names. in 1982, “dream girls” nominated for 13 tony awards, winning six, including best choreography.

-later in his career, peters oversaw the choreography for several films including, “what’s love got to do with it,” “sarafina!,” “the five heartbeats,” and “sister act 2.”
+later in his career, peters oversaw the choreography for several films in the early 1990’s including, “what’s love got to do with it,” “sarafina!”, “the five heartbeats”, and the iconic final number in “sister act 2: back in the habit.”

 throughout his career, michael advocated for choreographers demanding the art form was respected and honored in all areas of entertainment. he even campaigned for an academy award category for best choreography.

 on monday, august 29, 1994, the creative visionary, award-winning, and much beloved michael peters died from complications of AIDS in los angeles. he was 46 years old. his impact on the performance arts and the music video art form is ever-present.